 I am met by a driver at the airport.
 “Mingalaba” I say as I smile and nod at him holding the sign, “Miss Barbara”.
 He generously takes my bag and shows me to his vehicle.
 It wasn’t until we were driving down the road that I released that the cars are right-hand side drive (like home) but they are also driving on the right!
 It feels normal until you get to a roundabout and the direction of traffic is reversed.

-At reception the manager suggests that I go to the Shwe Dagon Pagoda.
+At the hotel reception the manager suggests that I go to the Shwe Dagon Pagoda this evening.
 Only a twenty minute walk.
-It’s the best time apparently, sunset.
-So I took his advice.
+It is the best time apparently.
+Sunset.
+I took his advice.
 So much gold, so many Buddha’s, so many bells and wind chimes.
 The atmosphere is indescribable.
-The sounds of the wind chimes, the hums of prayer, the birds coming home to nest, the size and variations of temples scattered around the main pagoda.
-It’s breathtaking.
+The sounds of the wind chimes, the hums of prayer, the birds coming home to nest and the size and variations of temples scattered around the main pagoda makes it breathtaking.
 I can feel the glow inside my body like a yellow sunbeam of light that hurts your eyes.

 My body woke me at 6.30am this morning.
 A pleasant surprise.
 I had breakfast (fresh fruit with yoghurt and coffee) outside in the courtyard of my hotel and then headed to Bogyoke Markets.

-After wandering the markets I walked the busy city streets towards the river.
+After wandering the markets and buying a few souvenirs I continue along the busy city streets towards the river.
 At the ferry terminal I was approached by a young girl who offered to guide me across the river to Dalla (Dah-La).
 My hesitation kicked in, but she seemed so sweet and kind, so I obliged.
-I’m so glad I did.

 Rain (that’s her name) escorted me through the village via tuk tuk.
 We ventured to a pagoda, a fishing village, the very poor bamboo village and the local market.
 Rain is 19 years old, a mother of one, with very good English.
 I even visited her home, which was literally a shack, and met her baby.